kangwei01/dsa-mod-planning-chatbot/README.md

 ## License

-This project is provided for educational purposes as part of the NUS DSA module planning assistant coursework.
-Please review institutional guidelines before reusing it in other contexts.
+This project is provided for educational purposes as part of the NUS DSA4213 coursework in AY 25/26.